Shed Style: 1960 - 1990

 The Shed style is the last of the very modern house styles developed at mid-century.
 It began as a second home house design, but went on to become popular as a suburban dwelling throughout the United States.

-353 Bluhm Road, built in 1982, in the Town of Perinton shows shed-roofed sturctures added to the main shed.
+353 Bluhm Road, built in 1982, in the Town of Perinton shows shed-roofed stuctures added to the main shed.

 Exterior detail was frowned on and doorways were hidden from view.
-Architects continued to take advantage of the newly available glass technology, using massive plate glass windows, ribbons of small, closely aligned windows high on a wall (clerestory) or tall narrow windows down the side of a room.
-The shed form/style fit into the environmentally aware ethos of the day: minimum disruption of the land, the use of solar, an emphasis on natural, unadorned products.
-It was gone by the 1990's.
+Architects continued to take advantage of the newly available glass technology, using: massive plate glass windows, ribbons of small, closely aligned windows high on a wall (clerestory); or tall narrow windows down the side of a room.
+The shed form/style fit into the environmentally aware ethos of the day: minimum disruption of the land, the use of solar, and an emphasis on natural, unadorned products.
+It was gone by the 1990s.

 This building is the Perinton Recreation Center at 1350 Turk Hill Road.